-Figure 28: Histogram of Ku Band SWH for cycle 75
+Figure 28: Histogram of Ku Band SWH for cycle 77

-Figure 29: Ku Band SWH daily average for Cycle 75(mm)
+Figure 29: Ku Band SWH daily average for Cycle 77 (mm)

+Figure 29 shows the Ku Band SWH daily mean for the current reporting cycle.
 The SWH long term plot is reported in two plots, cycle 16 until cycle 49 on Figure 30 and cycle 50 onwards on Figure 30A.
 It can be noticed that the SWH in both bands shows a trend which follows the seasonal variability.
 The high daily averages reported (sometimes plotted outside the figure's range) are due to the so-called S-Band anomaly (ref. par.6.1.8).